sclorg/s2i-php-container/README.md

 Test
 ---------------------
-This repository also provides [STI](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple php application built on top of sti-php image.
+This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple PHP application built on top of the sti-php image.

-User can choose between testing php test application based on RHEL or CentOS image.
+Users can choose between testing a PHP test application based on a RHEL or CentOS image.

 *  **RHEL based image**

-    This image is not available as trusted build in [Docker Index](https://index.docker.io).
+    This image is not available as a trusted build in [Docker Index](https://index.docker.io).

-    To test a rhel7-based php-5.5 image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL7 based PHP-5.5 image, you need to run the test on a properly subscribed RHEL machine.

     ```